underscoreio/underscoreio/src/html/_drafts/liftrx.md

 The last line, fn + ln, combines each field into a RxComponent[Person, Endo[Person]].
 It does so by merging the Observable streams of fn and ln, and joining the UI NodeSeqs.

 By merging the Observable[Endo[T]] value streams, a change in any field will result in an Endo[T] to be emitted.
 Multiple updates to a datatype by different users will be safe, since changes are applied on a field by field basis.
-Hence, one user's update will not overwrite another's, unless they edit the same field simultaneously of course.
+Hence, one user's update will not overwrite anothers, unless they edit the same field simultaneously of course.

 Here is a UI that uses the component.